Study abroad scholarships

 Some study abroad students may be able to apply for a scholarship to help meet the costs of studying overseas.

-Read about Leeds scholarships and some external awards such as the BUTEX scholarship.
+Read about host country scholarships and some external awards such as the British Universities Transatlantic Exchange Association (BUTEX) scholarship.
 You may be able to find others.

-Find out what funding is available to you to help you cover the costs of a study abroad year.
+Find out what scholarships are available to you to help you cover the costs of a study abroad year.

 The University of Leeds Travel Grant Fact Sheet has additional information.